Jk319/Fresh_vs_Rotten/README.md

 IEEE Paper Link: https://lnkd.in/dxiSgriG
 Conference Link: https://lnkd.in/d8nvrHvQ

-# 🍎 Fresh vs Rotten Fruit Classification using CNN
+# 🍎 Freshify - Fresh vs Rotten Fruit Classification using CNN

 A deep learning-based image classification system that detects whether a fruit (apple, banana, or orange) is fresh or rotten using Convolutional Neural Networks (CNN).
 This project demonstrates the power of computer vision in agricultural and supply chain automation.